HarshThakur015/Ecommerce_Follow_Along/README.md

 **Expected Outcome**
 By completing this milestone, your "My Products" page will dynamically show only the products associated with the logged-in user’s email, making the page personalized and functional.

+ ### Milestone 13

+**Learning Goals**
+By the end of this milestone, you will:
+- Learn how to write an endpoint to update existing data in MongoDB.
+- Understand how to auto-fill a form with previous data and provide an option to edit.

+---

+### Steps for Milestone 13 📝

+**Create a Backend Endpoint for Updating Products**
+- Write an API route that receives the updated product details.
+- Find the existing product in MongoDB using its unique identifier.
+- Update the product with the new details and save the changes.

+**Add an Edit Button to the Product Card**
+- Modify the product card to include an "Edit" button.
+- When clicked, retrieve the product’s current details and send them to the form.

+**Auto-Fill the Form with Existing Data**
+- Populate the form fields with the product's current details.
+- Allow users to modify the fields and submit the updated information.

+**Save and Reflect Changes in the Database**
+- On form submission, send the updated data to the backend endpoint.
+- Ensure the changes are reflected in MongoDB and update the frontend dynamically.

+**Test the Functionality**
+- Verify that clicking "Edit" correctly loads the product details into the form.
+- Ensure that after updating, the changes are saved and displayed correctly.

+---

+**Expected Outcome**
+By completing this milestone, you will be able to edit uploaded products, update their details in MongoDB, and reflect the changes dynamically on the frontend.